Weight Watchers: Join The Healthy Free Cash Flow Company

 Shareholder value

-Weight Watchers (NYSE: WTW) is a real (free) cash (flow) cow.
+Weight Watchers is a real (free) cash (flow) cow.
 Over the years it created a lot of shareholder value (certainly for its main shareholder) via dividends and massive buybacks.
 The last big buyback (a Dutch auction in 2012) was financed by debt.
 The company is using its free cash flow now mainly for reducing that debt burden.

 Weight Watchers’ improving financial health is also reflected in its Altman Z-score of 4.1.
 The Altman Z-score gives an indication of financial health (or distress).
 It uses profitability, leverage, liquidity, solvency and activity to predict whether a company has a high degree of probability of being insolvent.
 A score below 1.8 means the company is probably headed for bankruptcy, while companies with scores above 3 are not likely to go bankrupt.

-The Piotroski-score for Weight Watchers stands at 8.
-The Piotroski-score is a financial score between 0-9 which reflects nine criteria used to determine the strength of a firm's financial position.
-This Score helps to identify the best value stocks.
+The Piotroski score for Weight Watchers stands at 8.
+The Piotroski score is a financial score between 0-9 which reflects nine criteria used to determine the strength of a firm's financial position.
+This score helps to identify the best value stocks.
 Scores 7-9 are the best and 0-3 are the worst.

 Obesity

-Obesity is one of the main health-issues in the US.
-As you can see in the below graph, the adult obesity rates have risen since the 90’s from 10% to 30% nowadays!
+Obesity is one of the main health issues in the US.
+As you can see in the below graph, the adult obesity rates have risen since the 90’s from 10% to 30% nowadays.

 Exhibit 2: Adult obesity rates